Table of Contents

 - Terrestrial Forms:

-- Use lungs (pulmonary respiration).
+- Generally respire through lungs (pulmonary respiration).

 Vertebrates: